 It’s also important to have your cholesterol checked at least every five years, starting at age 20.
 (You may need to be tested more often if you have risk factors for high cholesterol, including cigarette smoking, high blood pressure or a family history of high cholesterol or early heart disease.)
 Cholesterol is measured with a blood test called a lipoprotein profile, which provides four important results:

 This test uses a machine called a dual-energy x-ray absorptiometry (DEXA) scanner to measure the strength and mineral content of bones in the spine, hip and forearm.
-National guidelines say that women and men should have a bone mileral density test (BMDT) at age 65 or 70, respectively, or earlier if they have risk factors for osteoporosis such as a family history of the disease or entry into early menopause.
+National guidelines say that women and men should have a bone mileral density test (BMDT) at age 65 or 70, respectively, or earlier if they have risk factors for osteoporosis such as a family history of the disease or enter into early menopause.
 At Canyon Ranch, we suggest that women consider screening prior to age 50 because they already have a 50 percent lifetime risk of developing a fragility fracture by then.

 Bone mineral density tests have two results: Your T-score and your Z-score.